ayana-morgenstern/DH5000/oct30.md

 ## Text Analysis Activity - Part 2
 How we can get a lot from a "text" just from a list of keywords: we can try and figure out content and context, but other than associations, we need the context.

+## Tools

+- Hypothesis Annotations visualized.
+1. Word clouds.
+Shows words that are most commonly used.
+Using visualization.
+Doesn't tell us HOW often or in what CONTEXT they are used.
+2. Sentiment analysis: Are they very negative or positive?
+Sentiment scores.
+CONTEXT IS KEY!!!!!!!!
+Sentiment analysis can miss out on context IE: Interesting can be a positive or negative word?
+- AntConc: A freeware corpus analysis toolkit for concordancing and text analysis (Tutorial on programming historian for this).
+What does it do?
+It creates a corpus, finds collocates, finds clusters, counts word and phrase frequency.

+*Every tool has a degree of bias/limitations*
+Pick what works best for you and what you are studying/trying to get. *Shiny Hammer problem: You apply this tool to everything because it is awesome*.

+- corpus.byu.edu